Quattro Venti railway station

-Quattro Venti is a minor railway station of Rome, located in the district of Monteverde, between the stations of Roma Trastevere and Roma San Pietro.
+Quattro Venti is a railway station of Rome, located in the district of Monteverde, between the stations of Roma Trastevere and Roma San Pietro.

 The management of the facilities is entrusted to Rete Ferroviaria Italiana, a company of the Ferrovie dello Stato group, which classifies the station in the "Silver" category.

 Overview

 It is served by trains of the FR3 line, forming an intermediate stop between Trastevere railway station and San Pietro railway station.
 The station is located between Viale dei Quattro Venti and Via Antonio Cesari, at the foot of the Janiculum hill.

-The station was inaugurated officially on 16 November 2006, after 7 years of construction.
-It is the second deepest railway station of Europe, after one of the railway stations of Prague.
+The station opened on 15 October 2006.
+It is the deepest non-subway railway station in Europe.